joaogarin/joaogarinblog/_posts/2018-01-07-drupal-graphql-with-angular-and-apollo-part3.md

 As we can see it uses our Input created above to know what kind of data the fields are, it also contains some information about itself like a name (mutation name), id, what kind of entity we are performing mutation on (node) and what bundle (Client).

-we then create a function "extractEntityInput" that will simply return the data received, in this case we dont have to do anything to the data we simply return directly what we receive from the client.
+we then create a function "extractEntityInput" that will simply return the data received, in this case we don't have to do anything to the data we simply return directly what we receive from the client.

 lets now do another mutation for deleting a Client.
 This one is fairly simple as all we actually need is the id of the client to be delete.
 Add the file "DeleteClient.php" in the same folder as the CreateClient.php file :